rchavarria/solveet-problems/marvel-api-dart/README.md

 - [Dart SDK](https://www.dartlang.org) needs to be installed
 - [Dart editor](https://www.dartlang.org) can be installed

+## Configuration

+You have to get a private and public key to access the Marvel API.
+Then, store them in a file called `.env` in the root directory, that should have the following format:

+    privateKey=<your private key here>
+    publicKey=<your public key here>

 ## Running the tests

 First, you must be sure you have all dependencies.
 Run command `pub get`.